Sync Bio

 Organoid maintenance.
 The system can remove media with pipette tips and dispense new media with pressure-and-solenoid dispensers.
 The imaging module measures visual properties of each organoid multiple times per day.

-NGS preparation.
-A box can be configured to perform a full set of sequencing preparation steps using magnetic racks and pipetting modules.
+scRNA-seq and scATAC-seq preparation.
+A box can be configured to perform a full set of sequencing preparation steps using PIP-seq or split-pool barcoding methods.

 Diagnostics and Quality Control

-Each box contains an abundance of built-in sensors and real-time diagnostic systems, including environmental monitoring and precise liquid volume verification.
+Each box contains an abundance of built-in sensors and real-time diagnostic systems, including detailed environmental monitoring.
 Cameras can inspect plates multiple times per day, flagging suspicious plates or wells.

 Programmatic Control

 The hardware can be controlled using standard Python code.
-The control code can be remotely launched, configured, and monitored.
-We provide integration with third-party lab automation platforms and data platforms.
+Control code can be remotely launched, configured, and monitored.

 Scaling